MmedaraU/study-notes/random.md

   * `www` - host name

 * `/2012/samples/first.html` - The absolute path through directories on the server to the requested HTML document.

+# Some Concepts to Know

+1. Progressive enhancement: Designing a baseline experience that makes content availble to even the most rudimentary browsers, and later adding more advanced features for browsers that can handle them.

+2. Graceful degradation: This is the flip side of progressive enhancement.
+It starts by building the decked-ot version of the site and later including support for older or non-supporting browsers.

+3. Responsive Web Design: A strategy for providing custom layouts to devices based on their viewport sizes.